Basically, his birth cost us $9,000 out of our own pocket.

 Luckily, during that time, I wasn't baby hungry.
 I was still trying to understand how to be a mother and it was a joyful time but also a hard time.
 There are just a lot of adjustments and "first times" and times of trying to figure things out.

 But, the dark thought was still in the back of my and Jared's minds.
 How in the world were we ever going to afford having another baby?
 We just spent a good chunk of our savings to pay for our first born.
 How on earth could we do that again?
 We couldn't, in all actuality.

 However, we knew we wanted to be obedient to Heavenly Father's command to multiply and replenish the earth.
 We just didn't know how it would all work out.

 I remember talking to my mom about it one day.
-I was emotional and had basically come to the conclusion that Ollie would be our only child.
+I was emotional wondering if Ollie would be our only child.
 I wanted so many more children.

 What she said to me changed the course of my thoughts.